andrewbrg/rulepilot/README.md

 we want to give a 10% discount to all users who `18+` or have a `student card` and a 5% discount to the rest of the users who meet the other criteria.

-To accomplish this, we can assign a value to each condition which will be used to calculate the discount.
+To accomplish this, we can assign a `result` to each condition which will be used to calculate the discount.

 ```javascript
 const rule = {